-The Gold Coast Suicide Prevention Community Action Plan is dedicated to the memory of those who have been lost to suicide and the suffering that suicide brings to our lives.
-The voice of people with a lived experience of suicide has been essential in the development of the plan.
+The Gold Coast Suicide Prevention Community Action Plan (CAP) is dedicated to the memory of those who have been lost to suicide and the suffering that suicide brings to our lives.
+The voice of people with a lived experience of suicide has been essential in the development of the Community Action Plan.
 These voices are a valued contribution to the ongoing body of work in suicide prevention.